 The best upcoming games heading to consoles and PC in the coming months could be a little all over the place if the latest slew of delays is anything to go by.
 However, there are still so many big titles on the horizon, from big RPGs to interesting indie games, the list continues to fill up with games like The Last of Us 2, Cyberpunk 2077, and Ghost of Tsushima to look forward to.
 Oh, and there's the not so little matter of the next-gen PS5 and Xbox Series X consoles currently set for release at the tail end of the year.

-There are also a variety of exciting indie releases to watch out for in 2020, such as the time-looping thriller 12 Minutes, the dungeon-crawling love fest Boyfriend Dungeon, and the touching, cosy management sim, Spiritfarer.
+There are also a variety of exciting indie releases to watch out for this year, such as the time-looping thriller 12 Minutes, the dungeon-crawling love fest Boyfriend Dungeon, and the touching cozy management sim, Spiritfarer.
 And if you can believe it, that's barely scratching the surface of the frankly massive and ever-growing list of stellar games.

 This list covers all of the most exciting releases we'll be seeing in 2020 on a variety of platforms, and from the way it's already shaping up, it's going to be a very big year for exciting game releases.
 We also look beyond the year to more releases we can hardly wait to get our hands on:

 Ghost of Tsushima

 Release date: June 26, 2020